jasonserviss/CIMseq-testing/manuscript/manuscript.md

 Here we describe Cellular Interactions via Multiplet Sequencing (CIM-seq) a novel single cell resolution high-throughput method for unsupervised interrogation of physical cell-cell interactions in a tissue.
 Using fluorescence activated cell sorting (FACS) and *in silico* deconvolution, CIM-seq utilises single cells and multiplets, a commonly discarded bi-product of tissue disassociation, to provide a detailed map of the cellular connectome.
 We utilise CIM-seq to characterise cell interactions in the mouse small intestine identifying a previously known enrichment in small intestinal stem cell and paneth cell interactions.
 In addition, we examine cell-cell interactions along the span of the mouse colon establishing...
 Finally, we...

-#### Results
+### Results

-*Begin by describing the method in more detail (exemple text below)*
+##### CIMseq: a method facilitating the interogation of tissue architecture

 Single-cell RNA-seq methods begin by obtaining a suspension of dissociated single cells, usually by enzymatic digestion of the extracellular matrix.
 Cells which are not fully dissociated (multiplets) are typically removed in a subsequent sorting step.
 In CIM-Seq, we instead use these multiplets to determine which cells were directly adjacent to each other in the intact tissue.
-CIM-Seq consists of three main parts (Fig 1a).
+CIM-seq consists of three main parts (Fig. 1a).
 In the first step, we perform partial dissociation of the target tissue, followed by cell sorting of singlets and multiplets into multiwell plates and conventional Smart-Seq2 library preperation.
 Second, we use the sequenced and quantified singlet data to perform automated feature selection followed by graph-based clustering to construct a blueprint of cell types and states in the tissue.
 In the third step, we employ computational deconvolution to project the multiplets onto the previously defined cell types.
-Specifically, the deconvolution uses particle swarm optimization to optimize a cost function that determines the probability of the observed multiplet expression values given a set of synthetic multiplet values derived from the singlet samples.
-Cell types that are frequently found together in multiplets can be inferred to physically interact in the intact tissue.
+Specifically, the deconvolution uses particle swarm optimization (PSO) to optimize a cost function that calculates the probability of the observed multiplet expression values given a set of synthetic multiplet values derived from the singlet samples.

-*Introduce the results from the sorted multiplets and other testing*

-* Accuracy, TPR, and TNR in sorted multiplets
-* Show that singlets do not randomly associate once disassociated
-* Deconvolution of singlets (?)

 We first tested the propensity of previously disassociated single cells to re-associate in suspension which would result in connections which are not representative of real connections in the tissue.
 To do this, we first sorted single cells from disassociated mouse small intestine into the same tube.
-At time points xxx, xxx, and xxx, we re-analyzed the cells using the previously defined singlets gating scheme finding that xxx of the cells had re-associated as multiplets indicating a extreamly low rate of re-association after initial disassociation (Figure XXX).
+At time points 0, 30, and 120 minutes, we re-analyzed the cells using the previously defined singlets gating scheme finding that 0.04, 0.42, and 0.24% of the cells had re-associated as multiplets indicating a negligable rate of re-association after initial disassociation (Supplementary Fig. 1a).

 To measure the performance of CIM-seq in a controlled setting, we first used three distinct cell lines and sorted these as both singlets and multiplets of a known composition.
-The final dataset included 96 singlets and 96 multiplets (32 multiplets consiting of 2, 3, and 4 cells, respectivley).
-CIM-seq mediated deconvolution revealed a high level of correspondence between the expected and detected number of connections as well as an accurracy of > 0.8 in multiplets in all tested multiplet compositions (Figure XXX).
-These results demonstrate the ability of CIM-seq to sucessfully
+The final dataset included 79 singlets and 83 multiplets (31, 27, and 25 multiplets consiting of 2, 3, and 4 cells, respectivley).
+Evaluation of the estimated cell number based on the percentage of ERCC spike-ins showed a clear average increase in cells contained in multiplets compared to singlets (Fig. 1b).
+The estimated cell number was also shown to correspond well to the number of sorted cells per well (Fig. 1b).
+Together these results indicate that the ERCC-based estimation of cell numbers accuratley reflect the number of cells contained in the ...
+Next, we examined cell specific marker genes and found them to be rarely coexpressed in singlets but frequently coexpressed in a subset of multiplets (Supplementary Fig. 1b).
+Unsupervised classification of the singlets reflected the known identity of the cells (Supplementary Fig. 1c).
+Gene exp heatmap here?
+During the ongoing deconvolution, the cost function estimates the probability bla bla bla (Fig. 1c).
+As the cost function is minimized during the ongoing optimization the swarm bla bla to find the lowest cost (Fig. 1d).
+CIM-seq mediated deconvolution revealed a high level of correspondence between the expected and detected number of connections (Supplementary Fig. 1d) as well as a mean misclassification rate () of less than or equal to 0.12 in all tested multiplet compositions (Fig. 1e and Supplementary Fig. 1e).
+These results demonstrate the ability of CIM-seq to sucessfully bla bla bla.

-*Introduce results from the scRNA-seq as a finding in itself without CIM-seq analysis*
+##### CIMseq accuratley identifies the cell-cell interactions inf the small intestine stem cell niche

+With the extensive amount of previous research investigating the architecture of the mammal small intestine, we next choose to evaluate the performance of CIMseq in the mouse small intestine epithelium.

+The cell types of the small intestinal epithelium all derive from a resident stem cell population at the bottom of the small intestinal crypts (ref).
+As differentiation takes place, cells migrate up the vilus and towards the intestinal lumen.
+Characterization of the small intestine stem cell niche has previously shown the interaction between stem cells and paneth cells, and paracrine Wnt signaling, to be crucial in facilitating stem cell maintainance.
+To interogate the cell-cell interactions of the small intestine epithelium XXX singlets and XXX multiplets were isolated from XXX C57BL/J mice and sequenced using Smart-Seq2.
+Clustering and classification of the resulting data showed cell types characteristic to the small intestine and in agreement with previous studies in mouse small intestine (Umap fig, gene exp?).
+The results indicate a clear enrichment between Lgr5+ stem cells and Lyz1+ paneth cells.
+In addition, multiple connections between the multiple differentiation stages, from stem cell to all differentiated cell types, are also detected.
+In summary, ...

+* Mention the manual counting of cell numbers contained in multiplets.
 * Include detailed (sub-classification) analysis in colon
+* Potentially differential expression results will want to fit in here as well

 *Introduce CIM-seq results*